bionic-gpt/bionic-gpt/website/content/docs/running-locally/external-api.md

 ## Configuring the embeddings job

-In the `docker-compose.yml` we'll also need to configure the embeddings job to point to your exateral LLM API.
+In the `docker-compose.yml` we'll also need to configure the embeddings job to point to your external LLM API.

 Add the following environment variable `OPENAI_ENDPOINT` and point it to the port you are running your API on.